HariSekhon/Knowledge-Base/jenkins.md

 ```shell
 kubectl rollout restart sts jenkins
 ```
-This seems to not come up without auth like on an installed instance but resets to use the default admin password:
+This seems to not come up without auth like on an installed instance but resets to use the default admin password (probably due to init scripts).

+Then recover the initial admin password to log in:
 ```shell
 kubectl get secret -n jenkins jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode
 ```